kahypar/mt-kahypar/README.md

 ### Fixed Vertices

 Fixed vertices are nodes that are preassigned to particular block and are not allowed to change their block during partitioning.
-Mt-KaHyPar reads fixed vertices from a file expected in [hMetis fix file format](http://glaros.dtc.umn.edu/gkhome/fetch/sw/hmetis/manual.pdf), which can be provided via the following command line parameter:
+Mt-KaHyPar reads fixed vertices from a file in the [hMetis fix file format](http://glaros.dtc.umn.edu/gkhome/fetch/sw/hmetis/manual.pdf), which can be provided via the following command line parameter:

     -f <path-to-fixed-vertex-file>